vesuxyz/docs/blog/2025-06-25-re7-tbtc-pool/index.md

 ## Explore the Pool

 The RE7 tBTC pool is ready.
-You can now:
+Start now

 - [Supply tBTC to earn](https://vesu.xyz/lend)
 - [Borrow USDC against your tBTC](https://vesu.xyz/borrow)

-All pool parameters are available on the [Pools page](https://vesu.xyz/pools).
+All pool parameters are available on the [Pools Page](https://vesu.xyz/pools).
 Questions?
 Join us on [Discord](https://discord.gg/4mXeXeZu).